The 2nd article in the series: 7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.

-Reason no 2 looks at GMOs & sustainability
+Reason no 2 looks at GMOs and sustainability

 Can GM crops fight malnourishment, create healthier fruits & vegetables, feed the growing population, keep food prices affordable and farming sustainable, all more effectively, more cheaply and faster than other traditional breeding programs?